verweilen, an ambient soundscape inspired by the coronavirus pandemic has just been released on various streaming platforms.

 Luckily enough, the first sound installation event of Art has to be contagious including a world premiere of verweilen was succesfully executed in late September 2020 at SWT-Kulturwerk in Tübingen, Germany, before the pandemic again took a quick turn to worse around the world.
 Now, as I write this in December 2020, the pandemic situation is still very difficult.
 As there are plans for further sound installation events of Art has to be contagious, the future with the pandemic is still uncertain.

 Now, with the release of verweilen on streaming platforms, I hope my music keeps establishing connections and perhaps finds new audiences during the difficult time we live in at the moment.
-Please follow the minisite below for the links to the streaming platforms of your choice.
 Let's stay healthy and safe!